 Aurora Polytechnic Admissions for NWT Homeschoolers: What You Need

-Aurora Polytechnic — formerly Aurora College, rebranded in 2023 — is the primary post-secondary institution for NWT residents.
-For homeschooled students whose education does not fit neatly into a transcript from a recognized high school, getting into Aurora Polytechnic requires understanding which admissions pathway applies and what documentation supports it.
+Aurora College, which is transitioning toward a polytechnic university, is the primary post-secondary institution for NWT residents.
+For homeschooled students whose education does not fit neatly into a transcript from a recognized high school, applying to Aurora College requires understanding which admissions pathway applies and what documentation supports it.

-The short version: Aurora Polytechnic is accessible to homeschoolers through multiple routes, but the documentation you need depends entirely on which route you are using and what program you are applying for.
+The short version: Aurora College has multiple admissions routes, but the documentation you need depends on the route and program you are applying for.

-The most straightforward route for homeschooled students is completing the NWT Senior Secondary Diploma and applying exactly as any other diploma-holding graduate would.
-This requires 100 credits in the required subject areas — Language Arts (15 cr), Mathematics (10 cr), Science (10 cr), Social Studies (10 cr), Northern Studies (5 cr), and CALM (3 cr), plus 25 hours of community service — with the remaining credits in electives.
+The most straightforward route for homeschooled students is completing the NWT Senior Secondary School Graduation Diploma pathway and applying as a diploma-holding graduate.
+For students following the legacy pathway, this means 100 credits across the required distribution — including Language Arts (15 cr), Mathematics (10 cr), Science (10 cr), Social Studies (10 cr), Northern Studies (5 cr), and CALM (3 cr), with the remaining credits allocated according to that pathway — and 25 documented hours of community service.
+Students entering Grade 10 under the newer NWT Graduation Program follow its 80-credit requirements.

-For homeschooled students, the diploma is awarded based on the same credit requirements, but the process for earning and documenting those credits runs through your DEA and principal, not a school-issued report card.
-Your principal records the credits you have earned through your home schooling program.
-When you complete all requirements, the DEA issues a transcript confirming the diploma.
+For homeschooled students, the diploma is awarded based on the applicable credit requirements, but the process for earning and documenting those credits runs through your DEA and principal, not a school-issued report card.
+Your principal records credits that have been earned and validated through the home schooling program.
+When you complete all requirements, the DEA can issue an official transcript confirming the diploma.

 The documentation work that matters here is the ongoing credits tracking throughout high school.
 Every credit needs to be recorded as it is completed.
 A well-maintained homeschool portfolio with a running transcript page, updated each year, means your DEA can produce an accurate official transcript quickly when you need it for application.
 Reconstructing four years of credits from memory in Grade 12 is messy and sometimes results in missing credits that were genuinely completed but not documented.